Are you visiting Bastia and wondering what you can discover? Discover our must-sees in this pretty Corsican town

 | RENT A BOAT

 Take advantage of your stay in Bastia to book a sea outing with family or friends.
-It’s easy to do.
-I recommend that you go to Samboat, a comparator offering the most complete selection of boat rentals with or without skipper.
-From small no-license boats to powerboats, sailboats and zodiacs…., you’ll be spoilt for choice.
+To do this, nothing could be simpler.
+I recommend you use Samboat, a boat rental comparison service that offers the most comprehensive selection of boat rentals, with or without skipper.
+From small boats without a license to motorboats, sailboats and zodiacs…., you’ll be spoilt for choice.

 So what are you waiting for?